MohitKedia/Netflix-Recommendation-System/README.md

 # 🎬 Netflix Movie Recommendation System
+Built a Netflix-style Movie Recommendation System using Collaborative Filtering and Cosine Similarity on MovieLens dataset.
+Performed EDA, data preprocessing, similarity matrix generation, and personalized movie recommendations using Python and Scikit-learn.
 ## 📌 Project Overview
 This project builds a Netflix-style movie recommendation system using Collaborative Filtering.